Gridinsoft Logo

 Rows in malware code that specify where to seek for user data/crypto wallets data

-The C2 panel is also worth attention.
+The Lumma C2 panel is also worth attention.
 All the methods to avoid detection are accompanied by AI-assisted filtering, which weeds out the exfiltrated data from “bots”, i.e. test machines used by analysts.
 At least, this capability was promoted in one of the publications on the Darknet forum.

 How to Protect Yourself?

-As you could have seen from the analysis, Lumma is an exceptionally cautious malware.
+As you could have seen from the analysis, it is an exceptionally cautious malware.
 Before running, it does its best to avoid leaving any trails in the system.
 However, it is not invulnerable, as advanced anti-malware software is still able to catch it rather fast.
 Still, the best option is to avoid the infection at all.

 Avoid cracked software.
-The vast majority of LummaC2 infection cases are after the malware being injected into pirated software.
+The vast majority of Lumma Stealer cases are after the malware is injected into pirated software.
 For the selection of properties, such apps fit exceptionally well as a shell for malware spreading.

 Be careful with sketchy programs you find online.
 The continuation of the previous paragraph, low-trust or unknown applications may be used to inject malware.
 Same as pirated apps, they often require you to disable anti-malware software, and you often simply do not know how the program should work.
-The latter actually makes it even more convenient for malware distribution.
+The latter makes it even more convenient for malware distribution.

 Do not interact with suspicious email messages.
 Even though Lumma is rarely spread in email attachments, this is universal advice for keeping your system safe.
-Despite all attempts to jam this approach, it is still the most popular one, and may be used under different circumstances and in different attack scenarios.
+Despite all attempts to jam this approach, it is still the most popular one and may be used under different circumstances and in different attack scenarios.

 Lumma Stealer Indicators of Compromise (IoC)